bryan3023/employee-tracker/README.md

 * You cannot delete employees if they have at least one direct report.
 * You cannot delete roles if at least one employee is assigned to them.
-* You cannot delete departments if at least one role is assigned within it.
+* You cannot delete departments if at least one role is assigned within them.

 ## Installation